Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Optimal trajectory design

 It is important to underline that this formulation neglects the RCS propellant needed to steer the vehicle.
 No constraint is set on the argument of periselene of the ELO, nor on the final time at VGA, both considered as outcomes of the optimization process.
 Consequently, the boundary conditions of the problem are

-Please note that we are implicitly neglecting the motion of the landing site due to the slow rotation of the Moon.
+With this formulation we are implicitly neglecting the motion of the landing site due to the slow rotation of the Moon.
 In doing so we are potentially introducing an error of up to 5 m/s on the estimated $\Delta V$.
 This error is considered negligible in view of the approx. 1900 m/s needed to land.
 We ensure continuity of time, states, and commands across phases by introducing the following link constraints

 for $i = 1,2$.
-The central engine's thrust has a discontinuous profile at LGA, thus the only link constraint considered is the one at PGA
+The central engine's thrust has a discontinuous profile at LGA, thus the only link constraint considered for thrust magnitude is the one at PGA

 All the other constraints, notably those at LGA and VGA, are straightforwardly derived from Table \ref{tab:parconstr}.
 An additional constraint is introduced at VGA to ensure a smooth transition between powered and vertical descent